Service Line Coverage: Protect Your Water & Sewer Lines

 Here's the key boundary to understand: your utility company owns and maintains the main lines in the street.
 The moment those lines cross onto your property, ownership and maintenance responsibility transfers entirely to you.
 That includes the full run of pipe or wire from the property line to your home's connection point.

-So when a tree root cracks your sewer line 20 feet from the street, or a deep freeze splits your water main underground, you're on the hook — not your utility company and not your standard homeowners policy.
+So when a tree root cracks your sewer line 20 feet from the street, or a deep freeze splits your water main underground, you're on the hook.
+Not your utility company.
+Not your standard homeowners policy.

 Know Your Property Boundaries